 Insurers are extremely wary of water claims.
 Water leads to mold, and remediating a moldy house is costly.
 Therefore, you can significantly lower your premiums by making home changes that improve your plumbing system, as reported by Forbes.

 Minor home changes like installing deadbolt locks can greatly reduce the risk of burglary.
 With proper locks installed and activated, the average burglar will have a harder time accessing your home.

 An alarm system that’s centrally monitored can be costly, but it’s a fantastic investment that will help keep your family safe and lower your premiums.

 Carbon monoxide detectors and smoke alarms save homes and lives every day.
-So, installing these two items greatly improves safety and can lead to lowered premiums.
+So, installing these two items greatly improves safety and lowers premiums.